armin-fx/BandedScad/doc/math_vector.md

 #### unit_vector [^][contents]
 [unit_vector]: #unit_vector-
-Return the normalized vector of `v`.\
+Return the normalized vector of `v`.
-= vector in the same direction with length 1
+= vector in the same direction with length 1.

+_Arguments:_
 ```OpenSCAD
 unit_vector (v)
 ```